What to pack in your hospital bag

 If you're expecting multiple babies, make sure that you pack double (or more) of any baby essentials that you'd like to take into the hospital!

-They can pack their own bag containing things like:
+They should pack their own bag containing things like:

 • a comfortable change of clothes